IzzatFirdaus/motac-irms/CODE_OF_CONDUCT.md

 - Trolling, insulting, or derogatory comments; personal or political attacks
 - Public or private harassment
 - Publishing others' private information (e.g., physical or email address) without explicit permission
-- Any other conduct reasonably considered inappropriate in a professional setting
+- Any other conduct reasonably considered inappropriate in a professional or governmental setting

 ## Enforcement Responsibilities

-Community leaders are responsible for clarifying and enforcing our standards of acceptable behavior.
+Community leaders and maintainers are responsible for clarifying and enforcing our standards of acceptable behavior.
 They will take appropriate and fair corrective action in response to any behavior they deem inappropriate, threatening, offensive, or harmful.

 Leaders have the right and responsibility to remove, edit, or reject comments, commits, code, wiki edits, issues, and other contributions not aligned with this Code of Conduct.
 Reasons for moderation decisions will be communicated when appropriate.

 ## Scope

-This Code of Conduct applies to all community spaces and when an individual is representing the community in public spaces.
-Examples include using an official email address, posting via an official social media account, or acting as a community representative at events.
+This Code of Conduct applies within all MOTAC IRMS project spaces and also applies when an individual is officially representing the project or its community in public spaces.
+Examples include using an official email address, posting via an official social media account, or acting as a representative at an event.

 ## Enforcement

-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported to the enforcement team at [amralsaleeh@outlook.com](mailto:amralsaleeh@outlook.com).
+Instances of abusive, harassing, or otherwise unacceptable behavior may be reported to the enforcement team at [izzatfirdaus@motac.gov.my](mailto:izzatfirdaus@motac.gov.my) or [amralsaleeh@outlook.com](mailto:amralsaleeh@outlook.com).
 All complaints will be reviewed and investigated promptly and fairly.
 The privacy and security of the reporter will be respected.

 ## Enforcement Guidelines